 It is a display that we’ve inherited from our mom,” Zeller stated.

-Bass is answerable for hand puppetry behind the flea circus, which stars a flea named Fritzi, who animates a tiny circus, jumps from a diving board, lifts a huge weight, and walks a tightrope amongst different matters.
+Bass is answerable for hand puppetry behind the flea circus, which stars a flea named Fritzi, who animates a tiny circus, jumps from a diving board, lifts a huge weight, and walks a tightrope amongst different objects.

 Zeller performs the hand puppet display starring a German hero named Kasper.